corpuschat/docs/widget/README.md

 </svg>

 #### Contact Form
-A direct line for users to escalate their queries or reach out for further human support.
+A direct line for users to escalate requests or reach out for further human support.
 [[/card]]

 ::::